Improving Robustness with Adaptive Weight Decay: Conclusion

 \section{Conclusion}

-Regularization methods for a long have aided deep neural networks in genarlizing to data not seen during training.
+Regularization methods for a long time have aided deep neural networks in generalizing on data not seen during training.
 Due to their significant effects on the outcome, it is crucial to have the right amount of regularization and correctly tune training hyper-parameters.
-We propose Adaptive Weight Decay (AWD) which is a simple modification to one of the more common regularization methods.
-We compare AWD with non-adaptive weight decay in multiple settings such as adversarial robustness, and training with noisy labels, and experimentally illustrate that AWD results in more robustness.
+We propose Adaptive Weight Decay (AWD), which is a simple modification to weight decay – one of the most commonly employed regularization methods.
+In our study, we conduct a comprehensive comparison between AWD and non-adaptive weight decay in various settings, including adversarial robustness and training with noisy labels.
+Through rigorous experimentation, we demonstrate that AWD consistently yields enhanced robustness.
+By conducting experiments on diverse datasets and architectures, we provide empirical evidence to showcase the effectiveness of our approach in mitigating robust overfitting.